 We have devoted a significant portion of our financial resources and business efforts to the development of our drugeluting intracanalicular insert product candidates for diseases and conditions of the front of the eye.
-In particular, we are investing substantial resources to complete the development of DEXTENZA for post-surgical ocular pain and inflammation and allergic conjunctivitis and OTX-TP for glaucoma and ocular hypertension.
+In particular, we are investing substantial resources to complete the development of DEXTENZA for post-surgical ocular inflammation and pain, allergic conjunctivitis and dry eye disease and OTX-TP for glaucoma and ocular hypertension.
 We cannot accurately predict when or if any of our product candidates will prove effective or safe in humans or whether these product candidates will receive marketing approval.
 Our ability to generate product revenues sufficient to achieve profitability will depend heavily on our obtaining marketing approval for and commercializing one or both of DEXTENZA and OTX-TP.